oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/pg_polyhedra.md

 ## `Polyhedron` and `polymake`'s `Polytope`

+Many polyhedral computations are done through `polymake`.
+This is visible in the structure `Polyhedron` via a pointer  `pm_polytope` to the corresponding `polymake` object.
+This allows to apply all functionality of `polymake` by calling a suitable `Polymake.jl` function on this pointer.

 To allow both `Oscar`'s and `polymake`'s functionality to be applicable to a polyhedron object, it can be converted back and forth:

 ```@docs
 Polyhedron(::Polymake.BigObject)
 pm_polytope(::Polyhedron)
 ```

+There are several design differences between `polymake` and `Oscar`.

+!!! warning
+    Polyhedra in `polymake` and `Polymake.jl` use homogeneous coordinates.
+The polyhedra in `Oscar` use affine coordinates.